Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

      ```CSharp
       using Microsoft.Identity.Web;

-## About the code

-The following files have the code that would be of interest to you..
+The following files in the have the code that would be of interest to you..

 1. HomeController.cs
     1. Passes the **HttpContext.User** (the signed-in user) to the view.